wicseurope/WiCSeurope/joinus.md

 <h1>Join WiCS-Europe</h1>

 <p>
-  Women in Cognitive Science – Europe (WiCS-Europe) is an inclusive community dedicated to promoting equity, diversity, and inclusion (EDI) in cognitive science across Europe and beyond.
+  Women in Cognitive Science + Europe (WiCS+Europe) is an inclusive community dedicated to promoting equity, diversity, and inclusion (EDI) in cognitive science across Europe and beyond.
 </p>